-Rashda Rana is a commercial & construction/infrastructure lawyer with over 25 years’ experience in the legal profession.
+Rashda Rana SC is a commercial and construction/ infrastructure Silk with 30 years’ international experience in the legal profession.
 She has worked as counsel and arbitrator in a number of international jurisdictions including London, Australia, New York, Paris, Milan, Brazil, Hong Kong, Singapore, Malaysia and China and under a variety of institutional and ad hoc rules.
 She has also held the role of General Counsel for a major global property development and construction company.

-Rana has advised on and conducted major commercial, banking, maritime, insurance, tax, regulatory and construction and infrastructure litigation, arbitration and mediation involving wide ranging issues.
+Rashda has advised on and conducted major commercial, banking, maritime, insurance, tax, regulatory and construction/infrastructure litigation, arbitration and mediation involving wide ranging issues.

 As well as her litigious practice, Rashda has undertaken non-contentious work in drafting, reviewing and settling major project documentation.
 Her transactional work has included Defence contracts (Class 1 submarines), infrastructure (rail, roads and tunnels), banking and finance documentation (prospectuses and insurance policies), standard forms such as FIDIC as well as PPP transactional documentation.

 Rashda is an experienced CEDR accredited mediator and has conducted a large number of mediations concerning a variety of legal issues.
-She was recently appointed to the ICSID Panel of Conciliators by the President of the World Bank Group.
+In 2017, she was appointed to the ICSID Panel of Conciliators by the President of the World Bank Group.

 Rashda has regularly been recognised for her work, including: